MadeleineWalder/East-Sussex-Equine/README.md

 ---

+## User Expectations

+### Expectations that this site meets:
+- As a user I would like to learn more information about horse riding
+- As a user I would like to see photographs of the horses and the environment in which they are ridden
+- As a user I would like to be able to sign up for a ride

+---

 ## Existing Features:

-### Color Scheme
+### Design Features

-- I decided to use a color scheme of green and white to match the color of country side and nature around the location where the stables would be based.
+- **Color Scheme:** I decided to use a color scheme of green and white to match the color of country side and nature around the location where the riding school would be based.
 Green fields are a common location for horses and white stands out well against it making for a calming and natural look.
+I considered using blue to represent the blue sky but it doesn't contrast well enough with green.

+- **Font:** I used the fonts 'Open Sans' and 'Noto Sans Japanese' as they compliment each other well with their different weights.
+As horse riding is an activity for children as well, I kept the fonts fairly simple and bold.
+I used a heaveir weight for the logo so it would stand out.
+I kept the paragraphs in the same lighter weight and style, and the h2 elements in the same font with a slightly heavier weight so they would all be easy to distinguish.

 ### The Header